-- a draft printout of the task.
+- a draft printout of the task,

-- a hand written draft version of the task,
+- a handwritten draft version of the task,

 - an electronic copy of the task given to the teacher, in the case of a printer malfunction.

-Furthermore, students must be able to supply independent evidence of technology problems (e.g. a letter from a computer repairer).
+Furthermore, students must be able to supply independent evidence of technology problems (for example, a letter from a computer repairer).

-An "N Determination" warning and zero mark and will be awarded if a student is unable to show evidence of the task in draft form.
+An "N Determination" warning and zero mark and will be awarded if a student is unable to show evidence of the task in draft form or the teacher has not seen the task in development at all.
 It is recommended that students keep a back-up copy of tasks in progress.
 Students can email themselves a copy of the task each, thereby having access to the latest copy of the task from any computer connected to the Internet.